monashmicroimaging/gitbook-fiji-basics/part_2_basic_navigation_in_fiji.md

 Click and drag here to resize

-When resizing ROIs you can control the movements in several ways: ‘Shift’ + click &amp; drag – will resize the ROI symmetrically
+When resizing ROIs you can control the movements in several ways: ‘Shift’ + click & drag – will resize the ROI symmetrically

-‘Ctrl’ + click &amp; drag – free resize the ROI around the centre
+‘Ctrl’ + click & drag – free resize the ROI around the centre

-‘Alt’ + click &amp; drag – resize the ROI with constrained aspect ratio
+‘Alt’ + click & drag – resize the ROI with constrained aspect ratio

 ‘Alt’ + arrow keys – enlarge the ROI in any direction 1 pixel at a time